-VIDEO GAME DESIGN 1-2 Years
+VIDEO GAME DESIGN

 Creating technology, not just using it, is what the Video Game Design program is all about.
 The new program focuses on computer animation and programming for video games and is well known and respected.
 In this program students will be trained in object-oriented programming languages and software engineering techniques.
 Students will also study the core building blocks of computer mathematics using trigonometry and higher math.
-Pre-requisite: • "B" grade or better in Algebra 1 or Geometry or equivalent and Algebra 2 ready.
+Pre-requisite: "B" grade or better in Algebra 1 or Geometry or equivalent and Algebra 2 ready.
 Students may earn 5 college credits from CBC.

-WELDING TECHNOLOGY 1-2 Years
+WELDING TECHNOLOGY

 This program is designed to instruct students in the basic skills of welding.
 Students are instructed in blueprint reading, shop math, layout and fitup, and fabrication of a wide variety of projects.
-Numerous jobs are available in the construction industry and welding shops.
+Students may earn SENSE student certificatino from the American Welding Society.
+Numerous jobs are available in the construction industry and welding/fabrication shops.
 Students may earn 14 college credits from CBC in this program.